-[#341] The EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of P-EDCA AIFSN, P-EDCA CWmin, and P-EDCA CWmax correspondingly.
+[#341] The EDCAF[VO] shall initialize AIFSN, CWmin, and CWmax with the values of P-EDCA AIFSN, P-EDCA CWmin, and P-EDCA CWmax respectively.
 CW[VO] shall be initialized to CWmin[VO].

 At the start of the P-EDCA contention, the EDCAF[VO] shall set the backoff counter to an integer value chosen randomly with a uniform distribution taking values in the range 0 to CW[VO].

-Table 37-1 Default P-EDCA parameter set defines the default P-EDCA parameters used by a STA for the P-EDCA contention.
-The P-EDCA eligible STA shall update P-EDCA parameters set to the most recent P-EDCA parameter set, if any, advertised within BSS.A P-EDCA eligible STA, that initiates a TXOP (see 10.23.2.4) during P-EDCA contention, shall transmit an RTS as initial frame in the TXOP.
+Table 37-1 (Default P-EDCA parameter set) defines the default P-EDCA parameters used by a P-EDCA STA when the AP does not advertise a P-EDCA parameter set for the P-EDCA contention and for the transmission of DS-CTS frame.
+If the AP advertises a P-EDCA parameters set then the the P-EDCA STA shall update the P-EDCA parameter set to the most recent received P-EDCA parameter set, , of a frame carrying Critical Update element

+A P-EDCA eligible STA, that initiates a TXOP (see 10.23.2.4) during a P-EDCA contention shall transmit an RTS frame as initial frame in the TXOP [#1486 1487].

 Table 37-1 — [#M341] Default P-EDCA parameter set